Public budgeting: Functions of a budget document

+Monitoring: focuses on the assessing the outcomes and consequences of expenditures.

 Steering: as a response to the traditional management function, the steering function serves as a guide for managing.Strategic Brokering uses the budget document as a means of constantly looking for possible directions and reacting to the environment.
+It can help the government stay attuned to changes in the environment and adjust its policies and spending accordingly.

 Values in budgeting

 Three values are generally discussed in the literature of public budgeting: accountability, efficiency, and efficacy.

 Accountability focuses on the inputs going into the system or program in action and is best characterized by the line-item budgeting approach.
 It is best suited for the control and monitoring functions of a budget.

 Efficiency focuses on the process of the system or program and its conversion of inputs (resources) into outputs (policy).
 Its focus on the process makes this value appropriate for performance budgets and most in-line with management and steering functions.

 Efficacy focuses on outputs and outcomes, measuring the impact of policy.
 This value follows both the program budget and PPBS budget approaches and coincides with the planning and strategic brokering functions.